reclaimhosting/dooo-dashboard/README.md

 ## Setup notes:

+First find the username of the cPanel account that hosts their front-end WP site.

 1. `cd` to plugins directory of the main DoOO WP site
 ```bash
 cd /home/USERNAME/public_html/wp-content/plugins
 ```

-2. Clone this git repo
+1. Clone this git repo
 ```bash
 git clone https://github.com/reclaimhosting/dooo-dashboard.git
 ```

-3. Add it to cron to run daily
+1. Add it to cron to run daily
 ```bash
 crontab -e
 ```